jhegarty412/tansible/README.md

 ## Host provisioning
 Once the service and host have both been defined there will be templates in tower for the service that will allow provisioning the related host.
-Access to these jobs are granted based on AD groups that are created from the grouper grouper.
+Access to these jobs are granted based on AD groups that are created from the grouper group.
 This process takes approximately 15 minutes after the service and host approvals happen.

 The templates are named "Provision Job SERVICE-NAME SYSTEM-CLASS" and "Deprovision Job SERVICE-NAME SYSTEM-CLASS".